 Sometimes teeth have large cavities that get to the point where they begin to affect the nerve that is inside of each tooth.
 When this happens we often experience cold or hot sensitivity, biting pressure sensitivity or pain, swelling in the gum around the tooth, or the tooth merely seems to hurt all the time for no particular reason.
-When this happens often times the tooth can be treated and saved by simply removing the infected nerve from the tooth.
+When this happens often times the tooth can be treated and saved by simply removing the affected nerve from the tooth.
 This allows the tooth to remain in the mouth and usually will cause all symptoms to go away.
-This process is called root canal treatment.
+This process is called root canal treatment or also known as endodontics.

 Do Root Canals Hurt?